Mark M. Udden, MD, Chair

 Dr. Zumberg has been a faculty member at the University of Florida since completing his combined fellowship in Hematology and Medical Oncology in 2000.
 He currently serves as Professor of Medicine and as Section Chief of Non-Malignant Hematology.
 From 2006-2014, he served as Associate Professor of Medicine and from 2000-2006, as Assistant Professor of Medicine.
 Dr. Zumberg has served as Medical Director for Therapeutic Apheresis for LifeSouth Community Blood Centers since 2000.

 Dr. Zumberg served on the American Society of Hematology (ASH) committee on training programs from 2008-2015.
-He served as the ASH liaison on Maintenance of Certification to the American Board of Internal Medicine (ABIM) Hematology Board from 2015-2017, and currently serves as a member of the ABIM Hematology Board.
-He was an inaugural faculty member at the ASH Medical Educators Institute (MEI) where he subsequently served as faculty.
+He served as the ASH Liaison on Maintenance of Certification to the American Board of Internal Medicine (ABIM) Hematology Board from 2015-2017, and currently serves as a member of the ABIM Hematology Board.
+He was an inaugural faculty member at the ASH Medical Educators Institute where he subsequently served as faculty.
 He was recognized as the basic science teacher of the year at the University of Florida Medical School in 2017 and the hematology course he directs was voted best basic science course by the graduating medical students in 2016-2018.

 Dr. Zumberg received a bachelor's degree in neurobiology in 1990 and his medical degree in 1994, both from the University of Michigan.
 He completed an internal medicine residency in 1997 and a hematology-oncology fellowship in 2000, both at the University of Florida.

-As of July 2019, Dr. Zumberg reported the following external relationships.
+As of August 2020, Dr. Zumberg reported the following external relationships:

 Dr. Zumberg serves in significant roles with the following organization, receiving reimbursement or compensation as listed:

 - American Society of Hematology, Highlights of American Society of Hematology lecturer, member of several committees, receiving consulting fees and reimbursement for travel expenses.

 Dr. Zumberg is also a medical director for NCF Diagnostics.